Chelsea Joy Eats

 Jump to Recipe·Print Recipe

-These easy coconut no bake cookies without peanut butter are a fast oven-free treat that you can whip up in a flash!
+These easy coconut no bake cookies without oatmeal are a fast oven-free treat that you can whip up in a flash!

-No bake cookies were a staple of my childhood, so making a paleo version with coconut and without oatmeal was a huge win for my nostalgia!
+No bake cookies were a staple of my childhood.
+When I wasn't eating nuts or grains, I set out to make a version without oatmeal - a huge win for my nostalgia!

 Made entirely on the stovetop in less than 10 minutes, no bake cookies provide a super-fast fix for chocolate cravings.

-Without oatmeal, this version is gluten free, paleo, dairy free, and keto-friendly.
+Without oatmeal, this version is gluten free, nut free, paleo, and dairy free.

 Plate with oatmeal free no bake cookies with glasses of milk in the background